Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ## Logstash

 Let's start by bootstrapping the Logstash container.
-This instance will take his data from an authenticated input and send them to an Elasticsearch database.
+This instance will take data from an authenticated input and send them to an Elasticsearch database.
 This is the *EL* part in *ELK*.

-To get started, you can use [our boilerplate](https://github.gom/Scalingo/logstash-boilerplate)
+To get started, you can use [our boilerplate](https://github.gom/Scalingo/logstash-boilerplate):

 ```bash
 $ git clone https://github.com/Scalingo/logstash-boilerplate